Nikita Sharma

-Nikita Sharma is an Indian actress who primarily works in Hindi television.
+Nikita Sharma is an Indian television actress who primarily works in Hindi television.
 She made her acting debut with V The Serial portraying Taani in 2013.
-She earned recognition with her portrayal of Antara Kaul in Do Dil Ek Jaan, Kavita Roy in Swaragini - Jodein Rishton Ke Sur and Lakshmi in Mahakali — Anth Hi Aarambh Hai.

-Her other notable work include portraying Archana Kapoor in Shakti - Astitva Ke Ehsaas Ki and Nandini/Shivani in Phir Laut Aayi Naagin.
+She earned recognition with her portrayal of Antara Kaul in Do Dil Ek Jaan, Kavita Roy in Swaragini - Jodein Rishton Ke Sur and Lakshmi in Mahakali — Anth Hi Aarambh Hai, Archana Kapoor in Shakti - Astitva Ke Ehsaas Ki and Nandini/Shivani in Phir Laut Aayi Naagin.

 Early life

 Sharma was born and brought up in New Delhi.
 She completed her graduation from Delhi University.

 Personal life

 Sharma married producer Rohandeep Singh on 14 November 2021, at a Shiv Temple in Uttarakhand.

 Career

 Debut and breakthrough (2013-2016)

 Sharma started her career as a model and made her acting debut in 2013 with V The Serial portraying Taani.
 She then portrayed Antara Kaul in Do Dil Ek Jaan opposite Ayaz Ahmed.
 It proved as a major turning point in her career.
 The same year she portrayed Tara in Confessions of an Indian Teenager.